-FunctionLiterals and function templates, since their function bodies are always present, infer the pure, nothrow, and @safe attributes unless specifically overridden.
+FunctionLiterals and function templates, since their function bodies are always present, infer the pure, nothrow, @safe, and @nogc attributes unless specifically overridden.

 Attribute inference is not done for other functions, even if the function body is present.

 The inference is done by determining if the function body follows the rules of the particular attribute.